 3. Tripoli International Airport, Libya

 Tripoli International Airport is an international airport built to serve the capital city of Libya.
 The airport is located in the area of Qasr bin Ghashir 34 km from central Tripoli.
-As part of the 2014 Libyan Civil War, the airport was heavily damaged in the Battle of Tripoli Airport and is not currently in use. prior to its complete damage, the availability of facilities and customer services had gone down to the barest minimum such that using the airport became a nightmare.
+As part of the 2014 Libyan Civil War, the airport was heavily damaged in the Battle of Tripoli.
+It was reopened for limited commercial use from July 2017.
+Prior to its complete damage, the availability of facilities and customer services had gone down to the barest minimum such that using the airport became a nightmare for travellers.

-2. Kinshasa N’djili International Airport, Democratic Republic of the Congo
+2. Kinshasa N’djili International Airport, the Democratic Republic of the Congo

 N’djili Airport also known as N’Djili International Airport and Kinshasa International Airport, serves the city of Kinshasa and is the largest of the four international airports in the Democratic Republic of the Congo (DRC).
 It is named after the nearby Ndjili River.